Becca is an experienced cake decorator who loves to help beginners learn the tricks of the trade.

 - Your favorite theme-matching scrapbook paper

-Note that there are other ways to cover cake boards, but I wanted to focus on using scrapbook paper in this hub.
+Note that there are other ways to cover cake boards, but I wanted to focus on using scrapbook paper in this article.
 I'll cover the other mediums in other articles, as the steps can be different and I don't want to confuse you.
 Or me.
 I'm easily confused.

 Step 2: Glue Your Cardboard Rounds Together